Bill Oddie: Other television and voice work

 Oddie appeared as the hapless window cleaner in the Eric Sykes' comedy story The Plank in 1967.
 He also presented the live children's Saturday morning entertainment show Saturday Banana (ITV/Southern Television) during the late 1970s.
 In the late 1980s he was a presenter of the BBC TV show Fax (a show about 'facts').

 In 1981, he appeared as a Telethon celebrity in New Zealand, hosted by TV1.
 He voices Asterix in the UK dub of the 1989 animated film Asterix and the Big Fight (an animated adaptation of the books Asterix and the Big Fight and Asterix and the Soothsayer, novelized as Operation Getafix).

 In 1992, he was a guest star in the US comedy television series Married... with Children for a three-part episode set in England.

+He voiced the chimney sweep in the 1996 film The Willows in Winter.

-In 1997–98, he appeared on the Channel 4 archaeological programme Time Team, as the team excavated a Roman villa site in Turkdean, Gloucestershire.
+In 1997 and 1998, he appeared on the Channel 4 archaeological programme Time Team, as the team excavated a Roman villa site in Turkdean, Gloucestershire.

 He was the compère of a daytime BBC gameshow History Hunt (in 2003); and has appeared in the Doctor Who audio drama Doctor Who and the Pirates.
 In 2004, he appeared on the first ever episode of the BBC series Who Do You Think You Are?, in which he looked into his ancestry: he was visibly moved by its revelations.
-In 2005, he took part in Rolf on Art – the big event at Trafalgar Square and in September that year was also a celebrity guest along with Lynda Bellingham on the ITV1 programme Who Wants to be a Millionaire.
+In 2005, he took part in Rolf on Art – the big event at Trafalgar Square and in September that year was also a celebrity guest along with Lynda Bellingham on the ITV1 programme Who Wants to Be a Millionaire.
 He also gave opinions on 100 greatest cartoons on Channel 4 that year, talking about Tom and Jerry and cartoon incidents such as the "Asses of Fire skit" in South Park: Bigger, Longer and Uncut.